 Answer

-We based the coding of the first- and last measure on the information presented in the manuscript.
-This information is straightforward.
+We based the coding of the first- and last measure on the information presented in the paper describing the primary study.
+This information was straightforward and we did not encounter ambiguity regarding the order in which the instruments were administered.
 We acknowledge that people may have included more measures than reported and that unreported measures remain unaccounted for, such that the estimate for time between the first and last is a crude one.
 In other words, we could not get better information than that reported in the paper, which is why we retain the information reported in the paper as the most viable situation.

 #5